CRISPR Used for the First Time to Treat a Blind Patient

-Until now the CRISPR system, also known as “genetic scissors”, was only tested in the laboratory.
-Now for the first time, CRISPR has been used on a man with an inherited form of blindness.
+Until now, the CRISPR system, also known as “genetic scissors”, has only been tested in the laboratory.
+Now, for the first time, CRISPR has been used on a man with an inherited form of blindness.

 “We literally have the potential to take people who are essentially blind and make them see,” Charles Albright, chief scientific officer of Editas Medicine, told the AP.